 The National Center for Complementary and Alternative Medicine (NCCAM) classifies CAM therapies into 5 major groups:

-- Biological medicine: use of substances found in nature, such as herbs, foods, and vitamins to promote health.
+- Biological medicine.
+The use of substances found in nature, such as herbs, foods, and vitamins to promote health and healing.

-- Energy medicine: involves the use of energy fields to promote health.
+- Energy medicine.
+Involves the use of energy fields to promote health and healing.
 Some kinds of energy medicine (known as biofield therapies) aim to influence energy fields believed to surround and penetrate the human body.
 Examples include qi gong, Reiki, and Therapeutic Touch.
 Other forms of energy medicine (known as bioelectromagnetic based medicine) use electromagnetic fields, such as electroacupuncture.

-- Mind/body medicine: uses a range of techniques that help boost the mind's ability to influence bodily functions.
+- Mind/body medicine.
+Uses a range of techniques to help boost the mind's ability to influence bodily functions.
 Examples include biofeedback, deep relaxation, guided imagery, hypnotherapy, meditation, prayer, support groups, and yoga.

 What types of policy changes are happening in order to incorporate CAM into the U.S. medical system?

 In 1991, under a Congressional mandate, the National Institutes of Health (NIH) established the Office of Alternative Medicine (OAM).
-OAM was to evaluate CAM practices, support CAM research and training, and establish a CAM information clearinghouse for the public.
+The OAM was tasked with evaluating CAM practices, supporting CAM research and training, and establishing a CAM information clearinghouse for the public.

 In 1998 Congress established the National Center for Complementary and Alternative Medicine (NCCAM) to take the place of the OAM.
 NCCAM's mission is to support CAM research and provide information to health care providers, as well as the public.
 Among other efforts, NCCAM focuses on research that looks at the safety and effectiveness of herbs and nutritional supplements, and how they might interact with medications.
-It also evaluates other CAM treatments, such as acupuncture and chiropractic.
+It also evaluates other CAM treatments, such as acupuncture and chiropractic care.
 NCCAM funds several research centers outside of the NIH.
-To learn more about the centers and their research agendas, visit NCCAM's web site at http://nccam.nih.gov/research .
+To learn more about the centers and their research agendas, visit the NCCAM web site at nccam.nih.gov/research .

 What is the future of CAM?